Whitehall, Dublin: Civil War

-Another site in Whitehall from the Civil war is the Memorial stone to Martin Hogan on Grace Park Road whose body was found dumped there on the 22 August 1923.
+Another site in Whitehall from the Civil War is the Memorial stone to Martin Hogan on Grace Park Road whose body was found dumped there on 22 August 1923.

 Whitehall Grand Cinema

-The Whitehall Grand Cinema opened in July 1954 on Collins Ave., seating 1000 patrons, it was used as a bingo while still a cinema, it ceased functioning as a cinema in 1974, and was purchased by Gael Linn who operated it as a bingo hall.
+The Whitehall Grand Cinema opened in July 1954 on Collins Avenue.
+Seating 1000 patrons, it was used as a bingo while still a cinema, it ceased functioning as a cinema in 1974, and was purchased by Gael Linn who operated it as a bingo hall.
 It still serves as a bingo hall to this day.